Legal Description of This Claim;

 The Quit Claim Deed can take up to 60 days to be recorded with the Mohave County Recorder’s Office, but is often completed in 30 days or less, and you will received a copy of the recorded dead in the mail as soon as it is returned by the Recorder’s Office.

 The Black Mountains of northwest Arizona are an extensive, mostly linear, north-south 75-mile (121 km) long mountain range.
 It forms the north-south border of southwest Mohave County as it borders the eastern shore of the south-flowing Colorado River from Hoover Dam.

 The northwest and parts of the west of the range are located in the Lake Mead National Recreation Area.
-Three wilderness areas are in the range, and the historic mining site of Oatman, Arizona is nestled in the range's south between the Mount Nutt and Warm Springs Wildernesses.
+Three wilderness areas are in the range, and the historic mining site of Oatman, Arizona, 4 mi adjacent and north of Boundary Cone, is nestled in the range's south between the Mount Nutt and Warm Springs Wildernesses.